 Symptoms of Separation Anxiety Disorder in Canines

 Canines can display symptoms of stress and anxiety for a number of reasons and a variety of disorders.
-For an accurate diagnosis, seek veterinary care at a licensed animal hospital.
-At Forsythe Veterinary Hospital in Winston-Salem, we treat mild to extreme cases of separation anxiety disorder.
+For an accurate diagnosis, seek veterinary care at a licensed veterinary hospital.
+At Forsyth Veterinary Hospital in Winston-Salem, we treat mild to extreme cases of separation anxiety disorder.

 - Unprovoked drooling or panting